sundgenomics/sundgenomics.github.io/ChatBPC.md

 discuss machine learning, present new techniques, present open problems

-The event is open to anyone identifying as a bioinformatician at ICMM, CGEN, CPR, reNEW There will be refreshments!
+The event is open to anyone identifying as a bioinformatician at ICMM, CGEN, CPR, reNEW.

+There will be refreshments!

 ## Feedback